Circus Maximus (Norwegian band): Isolate (2007)

 According to the band's official forums, on 22 June 2010 Michael Eriksen posted some news on the recording process: "Yesterday Mats and myself hit the studio to start the vocals on one of the tracks".
 He later mentioned that "We will have some videos up and running for you in a bit".

 Nine (2012–2015)

 The third album, called Nine, was released on 1 June 2012.
 The band described the album as both more melodic and more dynamic than their two preceding albums.

 Havoc (2016–2017)

 The first single from Havoc, "The Weight", was released on 19 January 2016.
 Vocalist Michael Eriksen was later a guest singer on Ayreon's ninth studio album, titled The Source.

 Live albums (2017–present)

 The first of Circus Maximus' live albums, Havoc in Oslo, was released on 4 August 2017, featuring songs from all four of the previous albums but with a bias towards their newer songs.

 The second live album arrived on 6 September 2019, entitled Nine Live.
 It contains a live performance of their entire 2012 album Nine.

+The Band released in 2019, the EP Isolated Chapters.
+This release was originally left-overs from their second album Isolate.
+The EP consists of two songs "Phasing Mirrors" and "Endgame".

+In 2026 the band is writing material for their fifth and so far unnamed album.